FAQ

 Q: When is my bill due?

-A: Click on the University Bursar link for more information.
+A: Students are billed each semester by the University Bursar.
+Click on the University Bursar link for more information on billing due dates.

 Q: Where can I get the 1098-T form so I can complete my tax return?